syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Undo-Redo.md

 ---
 layout: post
-title: Undo Redo with Spreadsheet widget for Syncfusion Essential ASP.NET MVC
+title: Undo Redo in ASP.NET MVC Spreadsheet widget | Syncfusion
-description: How to enable Undo Redo and its functionalities
+description: You can learn here about Undo Redo support in Syncfusion ASP.NET MVC Spreadsheet control and more details.
 platform: ejmvc
 control: Spreadsheet
 documentation: ug
 ---

-# Undo and Redo
+# Undo and Redo in ASP.NET MVC Spreadsheet

 Spreadsheet provides the support to perform undo and redo operations.
 You can set `AllowUndoRedo` property as `true` to enable undo redo feature.
 You can also use `UndoredoStep` property to limit the undo redo action.